kaisersource/LOGistICS/README.md

 ctrl+p, then ctrl+q

 [TODO]
-- [x] Deploy proper implementation of pyshark module, enhanced with its latest features
-- [x] Step 1: Supervisord integration for proper process management inside a container.
-Step 2: splitting logistics in microservices, one for each exposed svc.

 - [x] Ehnancement: deploy LOGistICS by using Compose or Acorn
-- [x] Migrate snap7 to pysnap7
+- [ ] Migrate snap7 from 1.4.0 to 1.4.3
-- [x] Container Hardening
+- [ ] Container Hardening
-- [x] Move GUI to website
-- [x] Migrate template params from csv to ARM/SQL database compliant.
 - [ ] Continuous improvement of Python-based Analysis based on ZAT.
-- [ ] Save internal states of PLC inside a Cache-based DB (eg. Redis).
-- [ ] Dynamic Time Warping on collected logs in order to check the correlation between events based on time.
+- [ ] DTW on collected data
-- [ ] Embed Sniffer with unique build
 - [ ] Add support of further ICS protocols e.g. DNP3
+- [ ] Compile multiple firmware inside the image

 ### v0.1.1
 - [x] Merging honeypot setup with a shell script
 - [x] Pyshark update (latest - 0.6)
-- [x] Fixed where live capture couldn't be possible in some circumstances
+- [x] Fixed KaiserSniff where live capture couldn't be possible in some circumstances.
+- [x] Supervisord integration for proper process management inside a container.
 - [x] Moved Python dependencies to requirements.txt
+- [x] Multistage Build shrinked image to 700 MB
+- [x] Update image to ubuntu 24.04

 ### v.0.1.0